edev/sira/README.md

 ## Project status

 Sira is a personal project.
 This means that I invest time in Sira at my sole discretion.
 I offer no commitments or assurances of any kind.
 Like most people, I am a human being with bills to pay and a life outside of software.
+You are quite welcome to use it and even to provide feedback!
+I might or might not respond, though.

 If you have a professional interest in Sira and you want to hire me to develop and maintain it, please feel free to get in touch!
 Of course, the license also permits you to fork it and develop it privately, if you prefer.

-If community interest develops around Sira, I am open to the possibility of evolving the project into a collaborative, community effort.

 **Sira is experimental!** The core of Sira is fully functional and well-documented.
 You can write manifest and task files, with or without cryptographic signatures, and they will execute fully and correctly.
 Outside of the core, some basic features, such as the UI, are not complete.
 Other planned features, such as the auto-update system, are not yet implemented on any level whatsoever.
 Additionally, breaking changes may occur at any time.

+### Why isn't Sira published on crates.io?

+Let me set aside my professional voice for a moment to explain my personal feelings and motivations.
+In my view, publishing a crate is an invitation for the world to try, use, and provide feedback on a project, and it comes with a responsibility to support those users as well.
+I'm not really looking to throw a house party on my GitHub, nor am I prepared to take responsibility for being the solo maintainer of a (free!) project that competes with IBM, Puppet Labs, and more.
+I wrote Sira for my own, personal use, and I'm showing it off here because I think it's cool.
+If others think it's cool and a community develops around Sira, great!
+My feelings might change.
+However, that will require other, talented developers coalescing around a positive, nourishing, collaborative, community effort in which I personally want to participate.
+Otherwise, Sira might simply live here forever (or might one day disappear, possibly without warning).

 ### Major to-do items